 The few women with symptoms might have an abnormal vaginal discharge or a burning sensation when urinating.
 When the infection spreads from the cervix to the fallopian tubes, some women still have no symptoms: others have lower abdominal pain, low back pain, nausea, fever, pain during intercourse and bleeding between menstrual periods.
 Whenever the infection spreads past the cervix into the upper reproductive system, permanent damage can occur.
 This is one reason why you need to know if you have Chlamydia before you have an abortion.
 If you do not get treated with antibiotics, the abortion may spread the infection into the upper reproductive system.

-Did you know?….the development of antimicrobial resistance in Neisseria gonorrhoeae (Gonorrhea) is a growing public health concern, in particular because only one remaining class of antibiotics is recommended for its treatment.
+Did you know the development of antimicrobial resistance in neisseria gonorrhoeae (Gonorrhea) is a growing public health concern especially because only one remaining class of antibiotics is recommended for its treatment.

 In the late 1990s and early 2000s, ciprofloxacin resistance began to arise in Hawaii and the West Coast, and by 2004, ciprofloxacin resistance was elevated in MSM (men who have sex with men).
 In 2006, 13.8% of isolates exhibited resistance to ciprofloxacin, and was present in all regions of the country, including the heterosexual population.
 On April 13, 2007, CDC stopped recommending fluoroquinolones as treatment for gonococcal infections for all persons in the United States.

 A major challenge to monitoring emerging antimicrobial resistance of N. gonorrhoeae is the substantial decline in capability of laboratories to perform essential gonorrhea culture techniques required for antibiotic testing.
 For more information check out website: cdc.gov/std/Gonorrhea

 Schedule a free STI test at our Naples, Fort Myers, Sarasota, or Gainesville clinic today.